 Earthly life starts with birth, with crossing the threshold from the spiritual world into the world of flesh and blood and it concludes with death, with passing over that same threshold but this time in the opposite direction.
 In the meantime, our spirit has expanded its consciousness and been enriched through a succession of experiences appropriate to each of the seven-year cycles.

 The poet Goethe remarked that in our youth we are idealists, in mid-life we are realists and in old age we become mystically inclined.
 If we become something of a mystic in our latter days then our gaze is already upon the heavens and our transition will then take place smoothly, and in God's time.

-The following table summarises the stages we pass through in life:
+To conclude here's a summary of the stages we pass through in life:

 1 - 7 years Physical development

 7 - 14 years Socialisation, the etheric and the emergence of memory

 14 - 21 years The astral and the beginnings of self-consciousness